insp7/insp7/README.md

 -->
 My research interests include Computer Vision, Perception, and Event-Based Vision.

-I have experience in software engineering, data analysis, and research.
+I have experience in software engineering and data analysis.